 The fall 2011 studio abroad opportunity marked the first of many to come.
 The program took place in Paris, France where students worked and studied with Anne Lacaton, of Lacaton & Vassal.
 Antoine Picon, Professor of the History of Architecture and Technology, and Sebastien Marot taught accompanying seminars.

 The fall 2011 semester in Paris took place from August 27–December 7.

-Photo courtesy James Leng (MArch I AP '13)
+Photo of Prof. Antoine Picon with studio, courtesy James Leng (MArch I AP '13)